Your admission to Glenwood Life Counseling Center begins with a phone call to the Intake Coordinator at 410-323-9811, and "Press 2 ".

 - Have you ever been in a Methadone Maintenance Treatment program before?

 - If yes, what was the name and address of the last program and the dates of your treatment?

 - Do you currently have insurance?
 Commercial insurance or Medical Assistance?

 - What is the name of your insurance company?

 The Intake Coordinator will give you an appointment and will explain the admission process for you.
 It is our goal to get a new patient admitted within 24 hours of first contact.

 When you come for admission you will need:

-- Photo Identification and a Social Security Card.
-If you do not have these forms of identification, bring in some mail with your current address on it.
+- Some type of photo Identification .
 If there are problems with identification, please talk to us.
 We have a duty to establish that you are who you say you are, but we also have a duty to get you into treatment.
 We want to eliminate any obstacles in your path to recovery.